rebsonoliveira/sql-server/samples/app-deploy/README.md

 ## Python
 These sample demonstrates how you can deploy a simple Python app into SQL Server Big Data Cluster as container app as web service that is swagger compliant for building your application.

 __[addpy](addpy/)__

+This sample demonstrates how to deploy a Python script that takes integers as input and outputs an integer.

 __[magic8ball](magic8ball/)__

+This sample demonstrates how to deploy a Python script that takes a string as input and outputs a string.

 ## R